Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 The talking points around copying code have changed quite a bit (the term “forking” has become preferable to “stealing” or “copying”), and some will argue that copying battle-tested smart contract code is a safeguard against exploits and hacks.

-On the flipside of this argument, DeFi recently witnessed an exodus of liquidity from a dominant lending protocol when rumors spread that its smart contract could suffer from a vulnerability shared with another member of DeFi’s old guard.
+On the other side of this argument, DeFi recently witnessed an exodus of liquidity from a dominant lending protocol when rumors spread that its smart contract could suffer from a vulnerability shared with another member of DeFi’s old guard.
 Over $137 million was stolen by exploiting this vulnerability.

-A plethora of security issues has been found in Solidity contracts through the years.
+Many security issues have been found in Solidity contracts through the years.
 With so much copying and pasting across EVM-compatible platforms, it seems like DeFi protocols are setting up their entire DeFi ecosystem for disaster by sharing the same potentially risky codes, and this is a major risk Hubble would rather avoid by building on Solana.